victorjonsson/launch.js/README.md

 # launch.js

-By using launch.js you will reduce the load on your servers considerably and make you web app become lightening fast.
+By using launch.js you will reduce the load on your servers considerably and make your web app become lightening fast.
 Instead of having an HTML file referring to a bunch of resources (scripts, images, stylesheets and what not) you send a very small html file and declare your **resources in a manifest file**.
 When the web page gets loaded, launch.js will download your resources and **save them to local storage**.